MadibaLab/CPInspector/README.md

 ### Step 3:

 Download and install TMAC for windows  from 'https://technitium.com/tmac/.
-It is MAC address spoofing tool.
+Technitium MAC Address Changer allows you to change (spoof) Media Access Control (MAC) Address of your Network Interface Card (NIC) instantly.

 ### Step 4: Running the application